 Investing app development roadmap and costs

-The process of stock trading app development, as well as the development of any other mobile app, can be divided into four main stages.
+The process of stock trading app development, as well as the development of any other mobile app, can be divided into four main prods.
 Each of them has different goals and involves different team members.
 Let’s take a look at them.

 When you have a clear vision of your app concept, it is time to call in the design team to build the app’s mock-ups and prototypes.
 After testing and gathering the feedback from focus groups, designers refine and improve the app’s user interface.